-Any awards show leaves behind more losers than winners, but Sunday night saw one especially big gorilla take the fall — America's Emmy pundits.
+Any awards show leaves behind more losers than winners, but Sunday night so one especially big gorilla take the fall – America’s Emmy pundits.

-The 65th Primetime Emmy Awards, we were told by Billy Bush (among others), was "weird."
+The 65th Annual Primetime Emmy Awards, we were told by Billy Bush (among others), was "weird."
+In less than an hour in the hashtag #weirdemmys was already catching fire on Twitter.
 There was the song-and-dance opening number that host Neil Patrick Harris performed in the middle of the show.
 There was the unmistakable pall of death.
 And there was Jeff Daniels winning Outstanding Lead Actor in a Drama Series for "Newsroom."

 Now, the reason we placed the word upset inside quotes is the reason so many were wrong:

-"Unlike most other shows, where the entire membership votes for winners, final voting in the acting categories is restricted to volunteer committees who view specific episodes and then vote," Pond said via email.
-"I've been told by an Academy official that the biggest committees are about 700 to 800 [voters], and they can be as small as 15 to 20 in some categories."
+"Unlike most other shows, where the entire membership votes for winners, final voting in the acting categories is restricted to volunteer committees who view specific episodes and then vote," Pond said via email. "...I've been told by an Academy official that the biggest committees are about 700-800 [voters], and they can be as small as 15-20 in some categories."

 Whereas with the Oscars or the Globes, its relatively easy for the pundits to take the temperature of the voters, schmoozing with them at events and screenings around Hollywood, with the Emmys the electorate is a more elusive group and thus a lot more guess work – or wild guess work is required.